LouisMazel/maz-ui/apps/docs/src/composables/use-display-names.md

 ## Notes

-- The `useDisplayNames` composable is designed to be used with Vue 3.
+- The `useDisplayNames` composable is designed to be used with Vue.
 - The composable functions return `ComputedRef` values, which are reactive and will update automatically when their dependencies change.
 - Handle errors gracefully by providing fallback values when the display name cannot be fetched.
 - The `Intl.DisplayNames` API is used internally to fetch and format the display names based on the provided locale and code.